Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 2. Avoid a YES being assumed:

-Be careful not to give the impression that your answer will be most likely be yes so, even if you have asked for time, the person asking goes away feeling it is already a done deal and will then feel more let down and maybe annoyed if it turns out to be NO.
+Even if you have asked for time to answer, be careful not to give the impression that your answer will be most likely be yes sothe person asking goes away feeling it is already a done deal.
+They may feel more let down and maybe annoyed if it turns out to be NO.

 Keep your tone neutral and non-committal, or even veer on the side of a refusal.
-This 'I'll get back to you' time will allow you to ponder on the following questions and make a wise decision:
+The time taken to come up with your answer will allow you to ponder on the following questions and make a wise decision:

 • What is the real benefit I will get personally/professionally if I agree to do this (especially if it is a voluntary project)?
 How important is it to me?